lucatacconi/crunz-ui/.github/README.md

 ```

 By default the configured log folder is **./var/logs** inside Crunz-ui folder.
 To use custom log folder configure the **.env** file with the path of new log folder.
-The folder must be accessible and writeable by the Apache user.
+The folder must be accessible and writeable by the Web Server user.

 If you have configured a custom log folder, the crontab configuration must be changed as follows:
 ```